MSUAASF Hiring Procedures for New or Existing Positions

 - Important items to remember when preparing NOV or Ad:

 Every NOV and Ad that is placed by SCSU must contain the following statements:

 - Bachelor’s or Master’s Degree (depending on position) at time of application (include in minimum qualifications)

 - Evidence of demonstrated ability to work with persons from culturally diverse backgrounds. (include in the Minimum Qualifications section)

-- EAA reviews NOV against the PD for completeness, and AA Recruitment Plan for clarity and timeliness.
-EAA notifies Human Resources, Hiring Manager and/or designee once both the NOV and Recruitment Plan are approved.
+- OEA reviews NOV against the PD for completeness, and AA Recruitment Plan for clarity and timeliness.
+OEA notifies Human Resources, Hiring Manager and/or designee once both the NOV and Recruitment Plan are approved.

 - FIRST COMMITTEE TASKS

-- Search Chair contact Human Resources to arrange for committee to meet with Human Resources and Equity & Affirmative Action Office representative who will provide an overview of the search process, introduction to and training in NEOGOV system and the importance of confidentiality and data privacy of applicants during the search process.
+- Search Chair contact Human Resources to arrange for committee to meet with HR Analyst and OEA representative who will provide an overview of the search process, introduction to and training in NEOGOV system and the importance of confidentiality and data privacy of applicants during the search process.
 A handout outlining this is provided to all members along with a Confidentiality Agreement form to sign.